-&lt;sup>25 This evidence is consistent comparing the scant international evidence available from other studies.
-In France the estimated frequency of equal sharing is over 92 percent (Luc Arrondel and Anne Laferrère 1992), and in Sweden it is 91.4 percent (Henry Ohlsson 2007), which both exceed the highest estimates of the frequency of equal sharing in the United States, i.e., 77 percent in Mark O. Wilhelm (1996) and 70.5 percent in Menchik (1980).
+25 This evidence is consistent comparing the scant international evidence available from other studies.
+In France the estimated frequency of equal sharing is over 92 percent (Luc Arrondel and Anne Laferrère, 1992) and in Sweden it is 91.4 percent (Henry Ohlsson, 2007), which both exceed the highest estimates of the frequency of equal sharing in the U.S., i.e. 77 percent in Mark O. Wilhelm (1996) and 70.5 percent in Menchik (1980).

-&lt;sup>26 We learned whether the firm's founding family is still present in the ownership structure and the size of its stake either from the "company history" page or the "investor relations" page of the Web site.
-If the main shareholder is a foundation or a private firm, we sought information on its beneficial owners or controlling family by looking at the respective Web sites.
+26 We learned whether the firm's founding family is still present in the ownership structure and on the size of its stake either from the "company history" page or the "investor relations" page of the web site.
+If the main shareholder is a foundation or a private firm, we sought information on its beneficial owners or controlling family by looking at the respective web sites.
 If the foundation or private firm is controlled by a group of people with the same last name, these are considered as the family controlling the company.